The Constitution of Lighthouse Christian Fellowship

 So that things may be done decently and in order in accordance with the accepted tenets of other churches of like precious faith and that we may more readily help each other in our Christian service, we declare and establish this constitution to which we voluntarily submit ourselves.

 NAME & LOCATION

-The name of this church shall be Lighthouse Christian Fellowship, a member of the Eastern Regional Conference, Churches of God, General Conference.
+The name of this church shall be Lighthouse Christian Fellowship, an independent evangelical Christian church.

 A. This church is organized exclusively for religious and charitable purposes within the meaning of Section 501 (c)(3) of the Internal Revenue Code of 1986 (or the corresponding provision of any future United States Revenue Law), including, but not limited to, for such purposes, the establishing and maintaining of religious worship, the building, maintaining and operating of churches, parsonages, chapels, rescue missions and any other ministries that the Church may be led of God to establish.

 B. Specifically, this local church body is dedicated to presenting the Gospel of Jesus Christ to unbelievers and empowering them to discover the joy of becoming all that God intends them to be.
 This involves expressing God’s love in practical ways through friendship and community service, the public worship of God, the preaching of the Gospel, small support groups for consistent Christian living by its members, and Christian training for personal evangelism, missionary endeavor and community service.

 A. The Bible is our ultimate authority for belief and practice.